Effective date: May 25, 2018

 If you create an account, we require some basic information at the time of account creation.
 You will create your own username and password, and we will ask you for a valid email address.
 You also have the option to give us more information if you want to, and this may include "User Personal Information."

 "User Personal Information" is any information about one of our users which could, alone or together with other information, personally identify him or her.
 Information such as a username and password, an email address, a real name, and a photograph are examples of “User Personal Information.”
 User Personal Information includes Personal Data as defined in the General Data Protection Regulation.

 User Personal Information does not include aggregated, non-personally identifying information.
 We may use aggregated, non-personally identifying information to operate, improve, and optimize our website and service.

-We need your User Personal Information to create your account, and to provide the services you request, or to respond to support requests.
+- We need your User Personal Information to create your account, and provide the services you request, or to respond to support requests.

 Under certain international laws (including GDPR), GitBook is required to notify you about the legal basis on which we process User Personal Information.
 GitBook processes User Personal Information on the following legal bases:

-If you would like to request erasure of data we process on the basis of consent or object to our processing of personal information, please contact us [email protected].
+- If you would like to request the erasure of data we process on the basis of consent or object to our processing of personal information, please contact us [email protected].

 We do not intentionally collect sensitive personal information, such as social security numbers, genetic data, health information, or religious information.
 Although GitBook does not request or intentionally collect any sensitive personal information, we realize that you might store this kind of information in your account, such as in a space.
 If you store any sensitive personal information on our servers, you are responsible for complying with any regulatory controls regarding that data.